PayFabric/APIs/PayFabric/Sections/Transactions.md

 #### Capture (Ship)

 * `GET /reference/151013003792?trxtype=SHIP` will attempt to execute and finalize (capture) an authorization transaction, also known as Book transactions.
 * `POST /transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with specific amount, if `Amount` is not provided in request body, it will capture with authorized amount. if `Amount` is provoided in request body, it could be able to capture an authorization transaction multiple times, which depends on what gateway been used.
+(Note: Following gateways support multiple captures, Authorize.Net, USAePay & Payeezy(aka First Data GGE4).)

 ###### Request
 <pre>